navarazavi/pipets-to-profits/README.md

 📌 **Objective:** Reduce costs and improve efficiency in laboratory pipet distribution through supply chain optimization.

 ##  Problem Statement
-A life sciences company faced **high distribution costs** and **inefficiencies in pipet supply chain logistics**, leading to over-ordering habits and high shipping costs.
-To improve ordering efficiency while reducing cost, further analysis was integral to finding where and how we could optimize all processes.
+ life sciences company struggled with high distribution costs and inefficiencies in its pipet supply chain, resulting in excessive ordering and inflated shipping expenses.
+To enhance ordering efficiency and reduce costs, a comprehensive analysis was essential in identifying key areas for process optimization.

 ## Approach
 Using **Lean Six Sigma principles, data analysis, and supply chain modeling**, I:
 ⦿ Mapped out inefficiencies in current logistics